 An agreement that is entered into prior to the marriage is called a “Prenuptial” or “Premarital” agreement.
 A Premarital agreement takes effect on the date the parties are married and is usually designed to limit the accumulation of community assets and debts.

 An agreement entered into during the marriage is a Marital Property Agreement and is sometimes known as a “Partition” or “Postnuptial” agreement.
-An agreement entered into after marriage is often very similar to a Premarital agreement.
-However, the parties to a Marital Property Agreement often agree to convert community property into the separate property of the parties, thereby “partitioning” the community property between the spouses.
+Very similar to a Premarital agreement, the parties to a Marital Property Agreement often agree to convert community property into the separate property of the parties, thereby “partitioning” the community property between the spouses.

 Similar to insurance policies, we hope that we never need them.
 But prudent people know that a car accident–even one that is not their fault–is enough of a possibility to warrant a tool that can help make the event a little less traumatic.